best EHR

 Is there a Potential Impact on Pediatric Practice Revenue due to Aetna Acquisition of Coventry?

-August 20, 2012 in Billing and Collections by support Team | Comments Off on Is there a Potential Impact on Pediatric Practice Revenue due to Aetna Acquisition of Coventry?
+August 20, 2012 in Uncategorized by support Team | Comments Off on Is there a Potential Impact on Pediatric Practice Revenue due to Aetna Acquisition of Coventry?

 The Healthcare environment in the United States is evolving rapidly due to the pressures to reduce costs.
 The Affordable Card Act (ACA) has provisions that expand coverage via Health Exchanges as well as expansions of the Medicaid program.
 Due to budget pressures, states are migrating from State run Medicaid to Medicaid being managed by Managed Health Care Plans.
 Coventry has a significant presence in the Managed Medicaid market.
 Aetna significantly increases their presence in Managed Medicaid and lower priced insurance plan options with the recently announced acquisition of Coventry.
 Given the migration of new patients to lower priced insurance plans (via the future Health Exchanges) as well as expanded Medicaid coverage, this is a potential growth opportunity for Aetna.
 Appears that Aetna believes in this potential opportunity due to the premium they paid for Coventry (over $5.0B).